phac-nml/irida/doc/administrator/upgrades/index.md

 #### Database timeout error

 If you have lots of sequence files stored in IRIDA, this upgrade can take a while to write all the FastQC results to the filesystem.
-This could lead to database connection timeout issues.
+This could lead to database connection timeout issues (the default timeout is 8 hours for MySQL/MariaDB).
 You should see a message in your log like below if this error were to occur:

 ```
 Error: The last packet successfully received from the server was 38,881,098 milliseconds ago.
 The last packet sent successfully to the server was 38,885,372 milliseconds ago. is longer than the server configured value of 'wait_timeout'.
 You should consider either expiring and/or testing connection validity before use in your application, increasing the server configured values for client timeouts, or using the Connector/J connection property 'autoReconnect=true' to avoid this problem.
 [Failed SQL: ALTER TABLE irida_prod_test.analysis_output_file MODIFY file_path VARCHAR(255) NOT NULL]